How to Use Castor Oil for Arthritis:6 Easy Ways

 4. Increased Circulation

 Poor circulation can exacerbate arthritis symptoms, as it can lead to a buildup of toxins and waste products in the joints.
 Castor oil has been shown to improve circulation when applied topically.
-This can help to flush out toxins and deliver essential nutrients to the affected areas.
-This can help to reduce inflammation and promote healing in the joints.

 5. Lymphatic Stimulation